DSO calculation

 • Overdue due to a delivery problem.

-• Invoice unpaid because customer creditworthiness.
+• Invoice unpaid because of customer creditworthiness.
 This cause indicates a flaw in the analysis of customer risk and in securing receivables.

-• Late payment due to lack of customer reminders.
-This highlights a poor management of Accounts Receivable and collection.
+• Late payment due to a lack of customer reminders.
+This highlights poor management of Accounts Receivable and collection.

 • etc.